Drug carrier: Liposomes

 Liposomes are structures which consist of at least one lipid bilayer surrounding an aqueous core.
 This hydrophobic/hydrophilic composition is particularly useful for drug delivery as these carriers can accommodate a number of drugs of varying lipophilicity.
 Disadvantages associated with using liposomes as drug carriers involve poor control over drug release.
 Drugs which have high membrane-permeability can readily 'leak' from the carrier, while optimization of in vivo stability can cause drug release by diffusion to be a slow and inefficient process.
 Much of the current research involving liposomes is focused on improving the delivery of anticancer drugs such as doxorubicin and paclitaxel.

 Polymeric micelles

-Polymeric micelles are drug carriers formed by the aggregation of some amphiphilic molecule with an amphiphilic block copolymer.
+Polymeric micelles are drug carriers formed by the aggregation of some amphiphile\amphiphilic molecule with an amphiphilic block copolymer.
 These carriers form at some high concentration specific to the compounds used, called the critical micelle concentration.
 The addition of an amphiphilic block copolymer effectively lowers this critical micelle concentration by shifting the monomer exchange equilibrium.
 These carriers are comparable to liposomes, however the lack of an aqueous core makes polymeric micelles less accommodating to a wide variety of drugs.